Covid-19 vaccine: everything you need to know

 The Moderna and AstraZeneca Covid vaccines have been approved by the MHRA for individuals 18 years of age and older, whereas the Pfizer Covid vaccine has been authorised for individuals 16 years of age and older.

 If you have questions about which vaccine to get, contact 119 or your GP, who can best advise.

 Is the vaccine permitted in my religious community?

 Many religious communities openly support the Covid-19 vaccine, including The Muslim Council of Britain, who confirmed that all approved Covid-19 vaccines are safe to take, with all versions approved by The British Islamic Medical Association.

 How does the vaccination process work?

-Right now, the NHS is offering the Covid-19 vaccine to people who are most at risk from coronavirus.
+The NHS is offering the Covid-19 vaccine on a priority basis.
 You'll get a letter, phone call, email or text inviting you for a vaccination appointment when it's your turn to have the vaccine.